This Is Hardcore

+Artwork

 The cover photo was art directed by Peter Saville and the American painter John Currin who is known for his figurative paintings of exaggerated female forms.
-The model photographed is Ksenia Sobchak and the images were further digitally manipulated by Howard Wakefield, who also designed the album.
+The model photographed is Ksenia Zlobina and the images were further digitally manipulated by Howard Wakefield, who also designed the album.
 Currin was also the art director for the "Help the Aged" video, based on his painting "The Never Ending Story".
 Advertising posters showing the album's cover that appeared on the London Underground system were defaced by graffiti artists with slogans like "This Offends Women" and "This is Sexist" or "This is Demeaning".

 The music video for the title track was directed by Doug Nichol and was listed as the No. 47 best video of all time by NME.
 A bonus live CD entitled "This Is Glastonbury" was added to the album later in 1998.
-A deluxe edition of This Is Hardcore was released on 11 September 2006.
-It contained a second disc of B-sides, demos and rarities.

 Commercial performance

 The album had first-week sales of just over 50,000, 62% fewer than Different Class first-week sales of 133,000.
 The album was certified gold by the BPI April 1998 for sales of 100,000.
 As of 2008, sales in the United States have exceeded 86,000 copies, according to Nielsen SoundScan.